IBM/blockchain-application-using-fabric-java-sdk/README.md

 ### 2. Build the client based on Fabric Java SDK

 The previous step creates all required docker images with the appropriate configuration.

-To work with this network using Hyperledger Fabric SDK java 1.0.0, perform the following steps.
+**Java Client**
 * The java client sources are present in the folder `java` of the repo.
 * Check your environment before executing the next step.
 Make sure, you are able to run `mvn` commands properly.
+   > If `mvn` commands fails, please refer to [Pre-requisites](#pre-requisites) to install maven.

+To work with the deployed network using Hyperledger Fabric SDK java 1.0.0, perform the following steps.

 * Open a command terminal and navigate to the `java` directory in the repo.
 Run the command `mvn install`.

    ```